nest/nest-simulator/doc/htmldoc/citing-nest.rst

 will add them to our `publication list <https://www.nest-simulator.org/publications/>`_; this will help make them visible to potential readers.

+You can also `get the NEST logo <https://github.com/nest/nest-simulator/tree/master/doc/logos>`_ for your poster or presentation.

 ----

 For all versions below NEST 2.8.0 and for citing NEST without referring